BitskiCo/example-stripe-nft/README.md

 ### Caveats

 - This flow assumes that these NFTs are not inherently very valuable, and that fraud will be low.
 A more sophisticated contract could be written that allows for the App Wallet to revoke the token in the case of a chargeback.
+The ability to revoke could be only temporary, within the timeframe where a chargeback is possible.

 - The Stripe transaction fee is $0.30, and the Ethereum transaction also costs a small amount of ETH to run.
 Charging just $1 dollar might not be enough.